 Motivated by creativity and a deep appreciation for aesthetics, Janice Lynn Bennett has dedicated her life to making beautiful things.
 She had always loved drawing, so she decided to channel her talent into a career as a graphic artist.
-She proceeded to earn a Bachelor of Arts in Graphic Design (with a minor in Journalism) from Northern Illinois University in 1973 and started as a graphic artist at Montgomery Ward in Illinois later that year.
-Ms. Bennett advanced rapidly; after giving birth to her son Scott in 1974, she became the assistant production manager and art director of Crow Publications in 1977, and the owner, graphic artist, typographer of several Colorado-based companies between 1980 and 1989.
+She proceeded to earn a Bachelor of Arts in graphic design with a minor in journalism from Northern Illinois University in 1973, and started as a graphic artist at Montgomery Ward in Illinois later that year.
+Ms. Bennett advanced rapidly; after giving birth to her son Scott in 1974, she became the assistant production manager and art director of Crow Publications in 1977, and the owner, graphic artist and typographer of several Colorado-based companies between 1980 and 1989.

-When Ms. Bennett steps away from the art world, she enjoys traveling, hiking, piano, biblical studies, and dogs.
-She received a certificate in advanced studies from Catholic Biblical School in Colorado in 1992, completed graduate coursework in theology at the Institute of Pastoral Theology through Ave Maria University between 2002 and 2003, and became a Certified Dog Trainer in 2013 through a program offered by Animal Behavior College of California, which involved theoretical and real-world training using positive reinforcement methods.
+When Ms. Bennett steps away from the art world, she enjoys traveling, hiking, piano, biblical studies and dogs.
+She received a certificate in advanced studies from the Catholic Biblical School in Colorado in 1992, completed graduate coursework in theology at the Institute of Pastoral Theology through Ave Maria University between 2002 and 2003, and became a certified dog trainer in 2013 through a program offered by Animal Behavior College of California, which involved theoretical and real-world training using positive reinforcement methods.